Green Howards: New Armies

-The 6th (Service) Battalion landed at Suvla Bay in Gallipoli as part of the 32nd Brigade in the 11th (Northern) Division in August 1915; the battalion was evacuated to Egypt in January 1916 and then moved to France in July 1916 for service on the Western Front.
+The 6th (Service) Battalion landed at Suvla Bay in Gallipoli as part of the 32nd Infantry Brigade in the 11th (Northern) Division in August 1915; the battalion was evacuated to Egypt in January 1916 and then moved to France in July 1916 for service on the Western Front.

-The 7th (Service) Battalion landed at Boulogne-sur-Mer as part of the 50th Brigade in the 17th (Northern) Division in July 1915 for service on the Western Front.
-The 8th (Service) Battalion landed at Boulogne-sur-Mer as part of the 69th Brigade in the 23rd Division in August 1915 also for service on the Western Front.
-The 9th (Service) Battalion landed at Boulogne-sur-Mer as part of the 69th Brigade in the 23rd Division in August 1915 also for service on the Western Front but moved to Italy in November 1917 and then returned to France in September 1918.
-The 10th (Service) Battalion landed at Boulogne-sur-Mer as part of the 62nd Brigade in the 21st Division in September 1915 also for service on the Western Front.
-The 12th (Service) Battalion, formed as the "Middlesbrough Pals" by the Mayor and Town of Middlesbrough, landed at Le Havre as pioneer battalion to the 40th Division in June 1916 also for service on the Western Front.
-The 13th (Service) Battalion landed at Le Havre as part of the 121st Brigade in the 40th Division in June 1916 also for service on the Western Front but, after returning to the United Kingdom in June 1918, moved to Murmansk in November 1918.
+The 7th (Service) Battalion landed at Boulogne-sur-Mer as part of the 50th Infantry Brigade in the 17th (Northern) Division in July 1915 for service on the Western Front.

+The 8th (Service) Battalion landed at Boulogne-sur-Mer as part of the 69th Infantry Brigade in the 23rd Division in August 1915 also for service on the Western Front.

+The 9th (Service) Battalion landed at Boulogne-sur-Mer as part of the 69th Infantry Brigade in the 23rd Division in August 1915 also for service on the Western Front but moved to Italy in November 1917 and then returned to France in September 1918.

+The 10th (Service) Battalion landed at Boulogne-sur-Mer as part of the 62nd Infantry Brigade in the 21st Division in September 1915 also for service on the Western Front.

+The 12th (Service) Battalion, formed as the "Middlesbrough Pals" by the Mayor and Town of Middlesbrough, landed at Le Havre as a pioneer battalion to the 40th Division in June 1916 also for service on the Western Front.

+The 13th (Service) Battalion landed at Le Havre as part of the 121st Infantry Brigade in the 40th Division in June 1916 also for service on the Western Front but, after returning to the United Kingdom in June 1918, moved to Murmansk in November 1918.